 Not likely to happen though, as even the most open-minded person is subject to bias.
 There is a reason we have bias: it helped our survival.

-In this Diversity Executive article, Bias Gets a Bad Rap, Mike Prokopeak looks at being mindful of bias and managing bias as the more likely alternative to rooting it out.
+In this Diversity Executive article, Bias Gets a Bad Rap, Mike Prokopeak [link no longer valid, sadly] looks at being mindful of bias and managing bias as the more likely alternative to rooting it out.
 Why?
 Because bias is neither good nor bad:

 - Bias is about me.